Tulpehocken station

 Tulpehocken station is a SEPTA Regional Rail station in Philadelphia, Pennsylvania.
 Located at 333 West Tulpehocken Street in the Germantown neighborhood, it serves the Chestnut Hill West Line.
-The Pennsylvania Railroad built the station in 1878.
-The station is in zone 2 on the Chestnut Hill West Line, and is 8.5 track miles from Suburban Station.
+The station is in Zone 1 on the Chestnut Hill West Line, and is 8.5 track miles from Suburban Station.
 In 2004, this station saw 176 boardings on an average weekday.